Activity and Achievements: in Detail

 - Implementing Associate PIs at recruitment sites and on Trial Management Groups

-Since it began in 2014, the BOA Orthopaedic Surgical Research Centre (BOSRC) at University of York has secured over £9million in funding for 8 multi-centre studies.
-These have mainly been funded by the National Institute for Health Research (NIHR) Health Technology Assessment (HTA) programme (Figure 1).
+Between 2014-2020, the BOA Orthopaedic Surgical Research Centre (BOSRC) at University of York secured over £11million in funding for 9 multi-centre studies.
+These were mainly funded by the National Institute for Health Research (NIHR) Health Technology Assessment (HTA) programme (Figure 1).
 These include 5 large multicentre trials (ACTIVE, L1FE, ProFHER-2, QIST and KreBS); a randomised three-centre feasibility study (PRESTO); and a three-centre study developing an occupational advice intervention for patients undergoing lower limb arthroplasty (OPAL).
 Click here for details of all the individual projects funded.

 The trials all investigate important questions aimed at improving outcomes for patients.
 Patients are involved from the earliest stages of development of the bids, through patient panels and being involved as co-applicants.
 They help inform important aspects of the research such as the outcome measures used and how potential participants are informed about the research.